nreitano95/SIL_Assessment/2b.APIEndpoint/README.md

 ````

 ## Overview
-This is a REST API endpoint that receives a JSON POST request and returns entries from the gotolog dataset in JSON format<br>
+This is a REST API endpoint that receives a JSON POST request and returns entries from the gotolog dataset in JSON format.<br>
-API is served via a Python Flask microframework.
+This API endpoint is served via a Python Flask microframework.

 ## Requirements
 ##### Must be running Python 3.2 or newer.